KoomeA/KoomeA/README.md

 ## Hello! my name is Edward Koome, and am a Developer.
 - Python and JavaScript are the main languages am continuously learning
 - AM currently on the ALX Software Engineering program
-- I am a Cybersecurity enthusiast which am always exploring ('future' career) and recently Web3
+- I am a Cybersecurity enthusiast which am always exploring and recently Web3
 - Current CS student at IU International University of Applied Sciences.
 <!--
 **KoomeA/KoomeA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.